manmohanp/manmohanp.github.io/_posts/2019-03-25-Deep-Learning-Real-Time-object-detection-with-YOLO and OpenCV.md

 Good intro to OpenCV there on https://docs.opencv.org/master/d9/df8/tutorial_root.html

-[Adrian Rosebrock](https://www.pyimagesearch.com/author/adrian/) put a good step by step guide on his blog [pip install opencv](https://www.pyimagesearch.com/2018/09/19/pip-install-opencv/)
+[Adrian Rosebrock](https://www.pyimagesearch.com/author/adrian/) published a detailed step by step guide on his blog [pip install opencv](https://www.pyimagesearch.com/2018/09/19/pip-install-opencv/)

 Once you have installed Python and OpenCV, you should see below;